 Mam's diagnosis has allowed me the quality time we had been needing all these years together.
 It’s been so important for me to make as many memories as I can with Mam, as we just don’t know how much time we have.

-Memories that will last
+Making memories that will last

 We have walked, sang at the top of our lungs together in my car – Psycho Killer by Talking Heads was a fave for us.
 I have taken so many photos #makingmemories and recorded videos that I regularly look back on.